hackximus/NewbieShell/README.md

 If you have found any credentials during the attack, you have the possibility to generate a new shell with these credentials using NewbieShell.
 The system will ask for the username, password and domain.
 If there is no domain, this line can be left blank.

+## Future

+My goal would be to generate as many keywords as possible.